-NEW MINI-GOLF NOW OPEN AT MIDWAY STATE PARK
+MINI-GOLF LOOKS GREAT FOR 2019 AT MIDWAY STATE PARK

-The Friends of Midway State Park have opened a new miniature golf course at Midway State Park on Route 430 in Bemus Point.
+The Friends of Midway State Park continue to support and enjoy the miniature golf course at Midway State Park on Route 430 in Bemus Point.
 Since 2014, the all-volunteer nonprofit group has been worked with the New York State Department of Parks, Recreation, and Historic Preservation and Adventure Golf Services of Traverse City, Michigan to plan and create a preliminary design for an all-new, local theme-inspired mini-golf course that will completely replace the current aged and deteriorated course.
-According to Robert Wooler, President of the Friends of Midway, “The new course will incorporate themes and structures inspired by Chautauqua Lake and local culture, including a tribute to lake fishing, the Bemus Point-Stow Ferry, the Chautauqua Institution Miller Bell Tower, and the Lucille Ball comedy tradition.”
+According to Robert Wooler, President of the Friends of Midway, “The new course incorporates themes and structures inspired by Chautauqua Lake and local culture, including a tribute to lake fishing, the Bemus Point-Stow Ferry, the Chautauqua Institution Miller Bell Tower, and the Lucille Ball comedy tradition.”

 The construction of a new mini-golf course follows on the heels of the successful restorations of the Chautauqua Choo-Choo train ride and the 1946 Herschell Carousel from 2011 to 2013, both of which were spearheaded by the Friends of Midway.
 “The overall goal with all of our restoration activities,” continued Wooler, “is to re-create a true atmosphere from the park’s heyday in the 1950s.
 Miniature golf exploded in popularity in the 1950s, so it will be a thrill to bring back a first-class course for visitors to the park to play.”
 When completed for the beginning of the 2016 summer season, Midway State Park officials see the potential of longer opening hours for the course and a longer season of play.